Kevan Jones: In opposition

+Peerage

+After standing down as an MP, Jones was nominated for a life peerage in the 2024 Dissolution Honours.
+He was created Baron Beamish, of Beamish in the County of Durham, on 15 August 2024.
+Instead of following the usual convention of using his surname in his title, he chose the name of Beamish, a village in his former constituency, as well as to pay tribute to Lord Lawson of Beamish, whom he described as one of his political heroes.

+Jones is a campaigner for workers mistreated by the Post Office.

 Mental health

-In 2012, in a debate in Parliament on mental health issues and their "taboo", Jones spoke about his experience of having depression, alongside Conservative back-bencher Charles Walker, who spoke about his own 30-year experience of obsessive–compulsive disorder.
+In 2012, in a debate in Parliament on mental health issues and their "taboo", Jones spoke about his experience of having depression, alongside Conservative Charles Walker, who spoke about his own 30-year experience of obsessive–compulsive disorder.
 Jones stated that he had had depression since 1996.
 Jones and Walker were both later praised for their speeches by Time to Change, a mental health anti-stigma campaign run by charities Mind and Rethink Mental Illness.